Hekkie Budler

-Hector "Hekkie" Budler (born 18 May 1988) is a South African professional boxer.
-He is a two-weight world champion, having held the IBO and WBA minimumweight titles between 2011 and 2016 and the unified WBA (Super), IBF, and Ring magazine light-flyweight titles in 2018.
+Hector "Hekkie" Budler (born 18 May 1988) is a South African former professional boxer.
+He has held world championships in two weight classes, including the World Boxing Association (WBA) and International Boxing Organization (IBO) minimumweight titles between 2011 and 2016, and the unified WBA (Super), International Boxing Federation (IBF), and Ring magazine light-flyweight titles in 2018.

 Professional career

 IBO light-flyweight champion

 Budler was scheduled to fight Juanito Rubillar for the vacant IBO light-flyweight title on February 27, 2010, at the Emperors Palace in Kempton Park.
 He won the closely contested fight by majority decision.
 Judges Lulama Mtya and Deon Dwarte scored the fight 117-113 and 115-113 for Budler, while judge Isaac Tshabalala scored the fight as a 114–114 draw.

 The close nature of their first meeting prompted IBO to scheduled the rematch between Budler and Rubillar as Budler's first title defense.
 The bout was scheduled for August 14, 2010 at the Emperors Palace in Kempton Park.
 Notably, only one South African was named for the three-man panel that would judge the rematch.
 Budler was once again victorious, as he was awarded the split decision.
 Two of the judges scored the fight 115-113 and 116-111 for Budler, while the third judge scored the fight 114-113 for Rubillar.
 Rubbilar was penalized a point in the sixth round for a low blow and was warned about a possible disqualification for low blows in the eight round.
-From that point onward, Budlar began to take over the fight and won the last three rounds.
+From that point onward, Budler began to take over the fight and won the last three rounds.

 Budler was scheduled to face Evaristo Primero in a non-title bout on August 14, 2010, at the Sames Auto Arena in Laredo, Texas.
 The fight was Budler's first in United States and was the first time that one of his bouts was televised in the United States.
 Budler failed to impress in the fight, although he won by split decision, with scores of 96–94, 98-92 and 93–97.

 Budler was scheduled to make the second defense of his title against the former IBO minimumweight champion Gideon Buthelezi on January 27, 2011, at the Emperors Palace in Kempton Park.
 Budler lost the fight by split decision.
 One judge scored the fight 117-113 for Budler, while the remaining two judges scored it 118-114 and 115-113 for Buthelezi.